-- 3. Jenning Investment Two, LLC ("Jenning Investment Two") is a Washington limited liability company organized on March 4, 2011, and still active.
-It is managed by Jenning Development, LLC. - 4.
-Jenning Development, LLC ("Jenning Development") is a Washington limited liability company organized on February 11, 2010, and still active.
+- 4. Jenning Development, LLC ("Jenning Development") is a Washington limited liability company organized on February 11, 2010, and still active.
 It is managed by David Gintz. - 5.
 David Gintz is a resident of the state of Washington and was a resident of the state of Washington at all times relevant to this Order.
 David Gintz was the principal of a real estate development company known as the "Gintz Group" from about 2006 to 2010.
 The Gintz Group raised approximately \$15,000,000 from investors, the vast majority of which was lost due to business failure.
 David Gintz declared personal bankruptcy in connection with this business failure.
 See Statement of Charges S-11-0620-13-SC01 for background related to the Gintz Group.
 He was discharged in bankruptcy in December of 2010. - 6.
-Joe Toner is a resident of the state of Washington and was a resident of the state of Washington at all times relevant to this Order.
-Joe Toner is neither a member nor a manager of Jenning Development, Jenning investment One or Jenning Investment Two.
-Joe Toner was a managing member of Gintz & Toner, LLC. - 7.
+Joe Toner is a resident of the state of Washington and was a resident of the state of Washington at all times relevant to this Order. - 7.
 Deb Townsend is a resident of the state of Washington and was a resident of the state of Washington at all times relevant to this Order.
 Deb Townsend was employed by Jenning Development to sell LLC interests in Jenning Investment One and Jenning Investment Two. - 8.
 John Griffith is a resident of the state of Washington and was a resident of the state of Washington at all times relevant to this Order.
 John Griffith was employed by Jenning Development to sell LLC interests in Jenning Investment One and Jenning Investment Two, as well as promissory notes as described in this Order.